 The posters, include information and strategies to assist with the following commonly presenting behavioural and psychological symptoms of dementia: aggression, agitation, anxiety, apathy, calling out, delusions and hallucinations, depression, resistance to care, sleep problems, socially inappropriate behaviours and wandering.

 The Dementia Behaviour Management Advisory Service, Northern Territory produced a set of short animation videos as part of the government funded Reaching Out Project.
 The project included an Indigenous consultancy group to ensure the videos were culturally appropriate.
-The behavioural and psychological symptoms of dementia videos are available here.

 The Dementia Collaborative Research Centre project, to develop the posters, was prompted by clinicians visiting Aboriginal communities in remote areas who wanted a resource that supported their use of the videos and could be left in the community after the visit.